 Idaho Bounty Hunter Guide: Requirements and Steps

-Idaho is a smaller state, with a population of 1.6 million residents.1 Though bounty hunters, who apprehend fugitives who have skipped bail (often called “skips”), are permitted to operate within state boundaries, the state has few laws regulating bounty hunters compared to other states, and does not require bounty hunters to become licensed.
+Idaho is a smaller state, with a population of 1.9 million residents.1 Though bounty hunters, who apprehend fugitives who have skipped bail (often called “skips”), are permitted to operate within state boundaries, the state has few laws regulating bounty hunters compared to other states, and does not require bounty hunters to become licensed.
 Bounty hunters, also known as bail fugitive recovery agents, must follow the directives of the Idaho Bail Act, which gives arresting authority to properly licensed surety insurance companies or their agents.
-Though state legislators have recently taken steps to amend the law, so far no new legislation has been passed.
+Though state legislators have recently taken steps to amend the law, as of mid-2022 no new legislation has been passed.
 To learn more about pursuing a career as a bounty hunter in Idaho, continue reading below.

 Requirements for Prospective Bounty Hunters in Idaho

-Idaho is one of a small number of states that does not require licensing or specific training for bounty hunters.
+Idaho is one of a small number of states that do not require licensing or specific training for bounty hunters.
 In the state, bounty hunters must be of suitable age (18 years or older) and be empowered by a licensed surety insurance company to arrest the fugitive(s) in question.
 Though it is not required by law, bounty hunters should also have some formal law enforcement or investigative training.
 In this guide, you will find further general information regarding the steps to become a bounty hunter and general advice for starting your career.